colinaut/action-table/README.md

 ### Action Table Filter Manual Search Field

 Just add `<input type="search name="column name" />` and action-table-filters will listen for input changes and filter the results.
+This uses "input" event as default but if you prefer blur then add data-event="blur" to the input field.

 ### Action Table Filter Reset